-By personally screening and selecting each case that she currently personally chooses to handle, Ms. Baker is able to make sure that her clients receive quality representation and attention.
+Ms. Baker believes that by personally screening and selecting each client that she currently chooses to represent, she is able to make sure that her clients receive a higher quality of representation and attention.

-Ms. Baker is able to provide such access by limiting the number of clients she selects to represent and she believes it allows her the ability to offer a better quality representation.
+Ms. Baker is able to provide such access by limiting the number of clients she selects to represent and she believes it allows her the ability to offer a better quality representation and a closer relationship with her clients.
 Ms. Baker believes in the quantity of her representation of her clients over the number of the clients that she represents.

 Rest assured, you will be working directly with the attorney rather than assistants, paralegals, and secretaries.
-Attorney Kimberly A Baker will personally oversee each and every detail of your case to achieve the best possible result for you.
+Attorney Kimberly A. Baker will personally oversee each and every detail of your case to help you achieve the best possible result for you.

 -Oklahoma City University School of Law, Juris Doctor, May 1993

 -Oklahoma State University, Bachelor of Science, May 1988

 -Admitted,Oklahoma Bar Association, September 1993

 -Admitted, United States District Court for the Western District of Oklahoma November 1993

 -Admitted, United States Court of Appeals for the Tenth Circuit, 1993